Data center: Reliability of electrical power supply

-Power supplies, either back up or continuous onsite power consists of one or more uninterruptible power supplies, battery banks, diesel, gas turbine, gas engine generating sets.
-Greater primary fuel energy efficiency can be achieved with the use of cogeneration technology, generating electricity, heating and cooling onsite.
+Power supplies, either back up or continuous onsite power, consist of one or more uninterruptible power supplies, battery banks, diesel, gas turbine, and/or gas engine generating sets.
+Greater primary fuel energy efficiency can be achieved with the use of cogeneration technology, generating electricity, heating, and cooling onsite.

 To prevent single points of failure, all elements of the electrical systems, including backup systems, are typically given redundant copies, and critical servers are connected to both the A-side and B-side power feeds.
 This arrangement is often made to achieve N+1 redundancy in the systems.
 Static transfer switches are sometimes used to ensure instantaneous switchover from one supply to the other in the event of a power failure.

 Low-voltage cable routing

-Options for low voltage cable routing might include; Data cabling that is routed through overhead cable trays; Raised floor cabling, both for security reasons and to avoid the extra cost of cooling systems over the racks; Smaller/less expensive data centers may use anti-static tiles instead for a flooring surface.
+Options for low-voltage cable routing might include data cabling that is routed through overhead cable trays; raised floor cabling, both for security reasons and to avoid the extra cost of cooling systems over the racks; and anti-static tiles for flooring, especially in low-cost data centers.

-Airflow and environmental control
+Environmental control

+Maintaining suitable temperature and humidity levels is critical to preventing equipment damage caused by overheating.
+Overheating can cause components (usually the silicon or copper in wires or circuits) to melt, leading to loose connections and fire hazards.
+Typical temperature control methods include air conditioning and indirect cooling, such as the use of outside air, indirect evaporative cooling units, and seawater cooling.

 Airflow management is the practice of achieving data center cooling efficiency by preventing the recirculation of hot exhaust air and by reducing bypass airflow.
-Common approaches include hot-aisle/cold-aisle containment and the deployment of in-row cooling units which position cooling directly between server racks to intercept exhaust heat before it mixes with room air.
+Common approaches include hot-aisle/cold-aisle containment and the deployment of in-row cooling units, which position cooling directly between server racks to intercept exhaust heat before it mixes with room air.

-Maintaining suitable temperature and humidity levels is critical to preventing equipment damage caused by overheating.
-Overheating can cause components, usually the silicon or copper of the wires or circuits to melt, causing connections to loosen, causing fire hazards.
-Typical control methods include: